 Marie Kondo has been inspiring people around the world to get rid of things they have no use and keeping only those that “spark joy”!
 I agree with her vision for a de-cluttered, peaceful environment to live in.
 De-cluttering needs to be a way of life!

-However, today, I am writing about ways to clear up our mental rooms that hold clutter that could harm our mental health.
+However, today, I am writing about ways to declutter your mental rooms that hold the mess that could harm our mental health.
 I believe, we have quite a few rooms up there, in our mind, that occupy different things: people, issues and thoughts, most of which we really do not need.
 Rooms, that need to be de-cluttered regularly along with those in our homes!

 It’s quite some time now since I have been de-cluttering my mental rooms.
 My anxiety about the stress related to my life had driven away my peace of mind.